How to Cure Salmon in One Savory Recipe

 In a small bowl, stir together the salt and sugar until combined.

-Sprinkle the bottom of an eight x 12-inch (20 x 30-cm) glass baking dish with a salt and sugar aggregate layer and a layer of dill.
-Lightly season the skin facet of one salmon fillet with the salt and sugar mixture and place it, pores, and skin facet down, within the baking dish.
+Sprinkle the bottom of an eight x 12-inch (20 x 30 cm) glass baking dish with a salt and sugar aggregate layer and a layer of dill.
+Lightly season the skin facet of one salmon fillet with the salt and sugar mixture and place it, pores, and skin facet down within the baking dish.

 Aggressively season the flesh side of that fillet with the salt and sugar mixture and spread a handful of dill over the fish.
-Aggressively season the flesh side of the second fillet and vicinity it on top of the dish’s fillet to rest on the flesh.
+Aggressively season the flesh side of the second fillet and place it on top of the dish’s fillet to rest on the flesh.
 Aggressively season the pores and skin aspect of the uncovered salmon and spread the ultimate dill over the top.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.